My boyfriend/girlfriend is broke

 But they can never afford to do ANYTHING

 Values aside, the practicalities of a broke lover can grate.
-You don’t want to spend all your couple-hours sat on the sofa watching TV, but, then again, it’s hard not to get resentful paying for everything when you leave the house.
+You don’t want to spend all your couple-hours sitting on the sofa watching TV, but, then again, it’s hard not to get resentful paying for everything when you leave the house.

 “My boyfriend never has ANY money and it’s so frustrating,” says Wendy, 18.
 “It’s not his fault, he’s working so hard on his A-Levels that he doesn’t have time to work.
 But it can get boring staying in all the time.”